jakub-m/jakub-m.github.io/_drafts/2024-11-23-never-split-the-difference.markdown

 # Chapter 4: No

-1. "No" gives security, control, protection, autonomy.
+1. **"No"** gives security, control, protection, autonomy.
 "No" slow things down.
 "No" is easier to say, and opens conversation.
-1. Email magic, provoke "No", force conversation.
+1. Email magic, **provoke "No"**, force conversation.
 "Have you given up on this project"?
-1. Force conversation by intentionally mislabeling emotions, like "It seems like you want this project to fail".
+1. Force conversation by intentionally **mislabeling emotions**, like "It seems like you want this project to fail".
 1. Pushing to "Yes" makes people defensive.

 # Chapter 5: That's right

-1. Script to get to "that's right": (i) pauses, silence, minimal encouragers ("yes", "OK", "I see"), (ii) mirroring, (iii) labeling, (iv) paraphrase, (v) summary = paraphrasing + labeling.
+1. Script to get to "**that's right**": (i) pauses, silence, minimal encouragers ("yes", "OK", "I see"), (ii) mirroring, (iii) labeling, (iv) paraphrase, (v) summary = paraphrasing + labeling.
 1. Not "you're right".

 # Chapter 6: Bend reality

-1. Never split the difference.
-Don't compromise in the middle.
+1. Never split the difference. **Don't compromise** in the middle.
-1. Use deadlines.
+1. Use **deadlines**.
 Know your counterpart deadline.
 Deadline cuts both ways (deal is over for both sides).
-1. Leverage loss aversion.
+1. Leverage **loss aversion**.
 Make the counterpart see that the deal can be lost.
 1. No deal is better than bad deal.
-1. "Fair", how (not) to use
+1. **"Fair"**, how (not) to use
     1. No: "I just want this to be fair" - "Let's go back and see when I tread you unfair and I will try to fix it."
     1. No: "I want to give you a fair offer" - "Let's go though the offer and see evidence that supports that"
     1. Yes: "I want you to feel that you are treated fairly all the times.
 Stop me if you feel you are not".
 Or, confirm deal with "That's fair".
-1. Discover what the other side is really buying (real motivations).
+1. Discover what the other side is really buying (**real motivations**).
 1. Bend their reality:
     1. **Anchor emotions**: "I have lousy offer for you, but I want to propose it to you before I go to someone else"
     1. Let the other side **anchor** number if you don't know the market value.
 Or throw **extreme anchor** yourself.